slamice/wri/hipsters/chapter03.md

 ------------------

-Mostly, those days, we kept to ourselves, Renee and I. The Romcoms poured from our tv like an open facet, spilling and straining the room, ruining the wallpaper.
+Mostly, those days, we kept to ourselves, Renee and I. The reality Romcoms poured from our tv like an open facet, spilling and straining the room, ruining the wallpaper.
 Misunderstood nerds loving curly haired attitude women.
-One dimensional machos winning over dysfunctional girls alive to mall and bawl.
-There were a few plots but they all ate together and incested incestually off each other.
+One dimensional machos winning over dysfunctional girls only alive to mall and bawl.
+One obsessed with mancaves, others makeup ran down their angry sad faces.
+There were a few plots where they all ate together and incested incestually off each other.

-I knew this even when I met her.
-Renee barely showed up to anything back then.
+Before the onslaught, Renee barely showed up to anything.
 There was some kind of mystery going on.
-I didn't know if it was the drugs she took her job or incredible literate social circle who read books at home constantly or what could it have been.
+The drugs?
+Or her job?
+Or an incredible literate social circle who read books at home constantly?

-I knew her abuser and ex-lover though.
-He was so articulate I was almost jealous until I hated him later.
-He showed up to everything and we talked and we stoned until we were down and out for the night.
+I knew her ex-lover though.
+He was so articulate I was almost jealous until I hated him after I found out.
+Every show featured him in the audience, and we talked and we stoned until we were down and out al those nights.
 A person of the world, he persona'ed hard.
 His persona was gifted in being interested in many things nature until they aggravated him and he restored through video games.

 I met her with him on the subway.
 We were on our way to a house party and her and Andrew's car were on the other track.
+She finally showed up with him.
 I looked in as our cars passed each other, into a floating room of people.
 It felt evasive and vouyourish.
 The cars sped on until much later.
 I only remember her tiny mouth laughing in between sentences of pursed lips.
+I even saw her teeth that night.

+The party was a ton of leaning.
+Against furniture, walls...
+That's it.
+The conversations were hefty doses of unreality.
+We philosophised about who worked where in the city.

+"An animal shelter"

+"In between jobs"

+"Art studio"

+"..."

+After the party we settled in a playground.

+""

+Later we lived with them, Anaj and Remy.
+They turned out to be intensely disturbed.
+They chain smoked incessantly.
+Their cat coughed on me.

+They gave us with food that was actually a bribe.